Judge Considers Reduced Sentence For Defendant in 1999 Murder

 Consider making a donation to help us continue our mission.

-Baltimore City Circuit Court Judge Lynn S. Mays heard arguments for the reduction of Davon Alston’s sentence under the Juvenile Restoration Act (JRA) on June 15.
-The JRA allows adults who were tried as minors to request reductions in their sentences after they have served 20 or more years.
+Baltimore City Circuit Court Judge Lynn S. Mays heard arguments for the reduction of Davon Alston’s murder sentence under the Juvenile Restoration Act (JRA) on July 15.
+The JRA allows adults who were tried as minors to request reduced sentences after they have served 20 or more years.

-Alston was incarcerated for 25 years for a crime that occurred Nov.
-22, 1999, when he was 17; consequently, he is eligible for a reconsideration.
+Alston, now 42, was incarcerated for 25 years for a crime that occurred Nov.
+22, 1999, when he was 17.
+Consequently, he is eligible for a reconsideration.
 He was sentenced to 40 years in prison for the charges of first-degree murder and unlawful possession of a firearm.

 Defense attorney Catherine Wooley argued that Alston deserves and is capable of growing from a second chance, noting he has the potential to become a productive member of society.